eneldoserrata/documentation-user/sales/overview/main_concepts/invoicing.rst

 =================================
-Overview of the invoicing process
+Visión general of the invoicing process
 =================================

 Depending on your business and the application you use, there are